 Hungarian-Canadian mezzo-soprano Krisztina Szabó has become highly sought after in both North America and Europe as an artist of supreme musicianship and stagecraft.
 The Chicago Tribune exclaimed, "Krisztina Szabó stole her every scene with her powerful, mahogany voice and deeply poignant immersion in the empress' plight" after her performance of Ottavia in L'incoronazione di Poppea.
 She made her Lincoln Center début as Dorabella in Così fan tutte at the Mostly Mozart Festival where she was praised in the New York Times for being "clear, strong, stately and an endearingly vulnerable Dorabella."

 Ms, Szabó has appeared on television featured in CBC's "Opening Night" in concert with the Canadian Opera Company.
 On film, she can be seen as Zerlina with Dmitri Hvorostovsky in Don Giovanni Revealed: Leporello's Revenge, and she can be heard as the voice of Leanne in the new opera movie Burnt Toast.
-Krisztina Szabo can also be heard as a featured soloist in a recording with the Talisker Players "Where Words and Music Meet", Musica Leopolis CDs works of Lysenko, Stetsenko, and Stepovyi (3 different CDs) and Singing Somers Theatre (the works of Harry Somers).
+Krisztina Szabo can also be heard as a featured soloist in a recording with the Talisker Players "Where Words and Music Meet", Musica Leopolis CDs works of Lysenko, Stetsenko, Stepovy and Galicians I (4 different CDs), Singing Somers Theatre (the works of Harry Somers) and Baby Kintyre, a radio opera by Dean Burry.

 For more information please contact Barrett Vantage Artists, New York